claw-project/claw-compiler/README.md

-# omni-claw
+# omni-x2x

-Test to evaluate the omni compiler in the CLAW project
+Small test to evaluate the XcodeML to XcodeML transformation ability of the OMNI Compiler.